What is Cisco Refresh

 IT hardware goes through a long and winding journey from raw materials to your network.
 This makes it vulnerable to supply chain disruptions, which can cause delays and headaches.
 Remanufactured IT skips some of these steps, so it's less likely to be affected by supply chain issues.

 The Cisco Catalyst 9000 range is a perfect example of how remanufactured IT can solve supply chain issues.
-When Cisco struggled to source components during Chipogeden, lead times for new products extended daily.
-But thanks to our Intelligent Supply Chain offering, we were able to help our customers get as good-as-new CAT9K hardware in just a few weeks.
+When Cisco struggled to source components during Chipogeden.
+Lead times for new products extended daily.
+But thanks to our Intelligent Supply Chain offering.
+We were able to help our customers get as good-as-new CAT9K hardware in just a few weeks.

 It’s twice as nice for the environment

 Utilising remanufactured IT is great for the environment for two reasons.
-Firstly, hardware such as switches is often so well produced that it is difficult to recycle, by utilising hardware that has already gone into circulation, you’re extending it’s life span and reducing the amount of e-waste you are creating.
+Firstly, hardware such as switches is often so well produced that it is difficult to recycle.
+By utilising hardware that has already gone into circulation, you’re extending it’s life span and reducing the amount of e-waste you are creating.

-Secondly, by choosing remanufactured hardware you are avoiding the production of a new bit of kit, meaning there’s less of an impact on your Scope Three emissions and the environment as a whole!
+Secondly, by choosing remanufactured hardware you are avoiding the production of a new bit of kit.
+Meaning there’s less of an impact on your Scope Three emissions and the environment as a whole!

 In fact in a study carried out with our customers, Colt, we found that by using remanufactured IT in a five year period they avoided: